Sentiment Analysis for Norwegian Text

 Sentiment Analysis (SA)

-The goal of SANT is to make industry-scale generic technology for Sentiment Analysis available for Norwegian.
-To achieve this, SANT will initiate a new collaboration comprising the Language Technology Group (LTG) at the Department of Informatics at the University of Oslo, and three of Norway's largest media groups; the public broadcaster NRK/P3 and the privately held Schibsted Media Group and Aller Media.
+The goal of SANT is to create open resources for sentiment analysis for Norwegian.
+The project represents a collaboration between the Language Technology Group (LTG) at the Department of Informatics at the University of Oslo, and three of Norway's largest media groups; the public broadcaster NRK/P3 and the privately held Schibsted Media Group and Aller Media.
+The media partners provide data in the form of reviews, collected across a range of different domains; music, literature, restaurants, home electronics, and more.
+As reviews by definition are packed with subjective opinions and evaluations, they're ideally suited for sentiment analysis.

-The SANT project will take advantage of a peculiarity of the way reviews and critiques are typically summarized in Norwegian arts journalism and consumer journalism, viz. by an explicit rating on a scale 1–6, represented as a throw of a die.
-We here propose to use this feature for semi-automatically compiling a polarity labeled text collection.
-We can then use this to train and evaluate machine-learned models for sentiment analysis on the document-level.
+The Norwegian Review Corpus (NoReC) is a collection of reviews across a wide range of domains.
+We here suggest taking advantage of a peculiarity of the way reviews and critiques are typically summarized in Norwegian arts- and consumer journalism, viz. by an explicit rating on a scale 1–6, represented as a throw of a die.
+Treating these ratings as labels of overall text polarity, we can train and evaluate machine-learned models for sentiment analysis on the document-level.
+The corpus and further documentation is available here:

-For some applications, however, it is desirable to have models that can make more granular predictions at the sentence-level, and additionally identify the targets and holders of the opinions.
-To enable such models, a subset of the review corpus will therefore be manually annotated with fine-grained in-sentence polarity information.
+For some applications, however, it is desirable to have models that can make more granular predictions at the (sub-)sentence-level, by identifying the individual polar expressions as well as the targets and holders of the opinions.
+To enable such models, a subset of the review corpus has been manually annotated with fine-grained og `structured' in-sentence polarity information, resulting in a dataset dubbed NoReCfine:

-The project is currently granted funding from the RCN's IKTPLUSS initiative for a preliminary trial phase that will run until November 2017.
+The project is granted funding from the RCN's IKTPLUSS initiative until fall 2022.